Consolidated Timber Company

-Consolidated Timber Company was a lumber company that used to operate a large sawmill near Glenwood, Oregon from around 1936–46.
+Consolidated Timber Company was an American lumber company that operated a large sawmill near Glenwood, Oregon, circa 1936–1946.

 History

 The Consolidated Timber Company was formed in response to the need to salvage the massive amount of lumber remaining after the initial Tillamook Burn fire in 1933.
 This would eventually end up being the largest salvage operation in American history.
 The original large fire was thought to have been caused by the operation of one of the original smaller companies that were located here.
 Access to the woods was difficult at the time as the original Astoria Military road had gone unmaintained and the Wilson River Highway had not been constructed yet.
 The original Wilson River road had fallen into disuse due to collapsed bridges and lack of funding.
 The Gales Creek and Wilson River Railroad (GCWRR) provided an ideal way to transport the material from the woods.

 The site was located on land originally owned by J.L.
 Washburn as early as 1909.
 He had hoped to build railroads into the woods to harvest the lumber, however, he ran short of funds.
 He sold the land the camp was to be built on to American Lumber and Timber Co in Aug 1911 for $30,000.
 He was the primary shareholder of the Gales Creek and Wilson River Railroad company and in 1922 he ended up selling all of his stocks at a loss of $112,699.
 He contended that he was not involved in the railroad business as was merely a dealer of securities.

 In 1917 the Gales Creek and Wilson River Railroad company was formed and in 1919 a line was created from Wilkesboro to Glenwood.
 It was placed into operation in 1920 however it only ran as far as the location of the current Children's Diabetic Camp.
 There were plans to have the line extend to Tillamook however they never panned out.

 Multiple smaller fires occurred in the area throughout 1920-1930.
 In 1932 a large fire burned in the nearby Salmonberry River valley.